karlobrien/karlobrien.github.com/_posts/2015-08-16-ComboBox-AutoComplete-Rx-Wpf.markdown

 - Load list from sync method converted to async (again delay is simulated)
 - Thread number is displayed in console to emphasize the fact that the method are running on different threads

-A sample demo application to show an auto-completing combobox in wpf using reactive extensions to populate the control.

 Code available @ [Demo Tasks][Tasks].

 [Tasks]: https://github.com/karlobrien/LongRunningTasksForWpf